-OCF conducts awareness and early detection events with dental schools, universities, hospitals and other health and patient related organizations.
+OCF conducts awareness and early detection events with dental schools, universities, hospitals, and other health and patient-related organizations.
 We also cooperate with a diverse group of private organizations that wish their club or group to be involved in contributing to charitable events.
-Groups as diverse as runners and cycling clubs, to scouting and church groups can participate to help raise awareness and the early detection of oral cancers.
-We welcome partners who share our values and desires, and who wish to make a difference in the world around them through active participation in charitable events with The Oral Cancer Foundation.
+Groups as diverse as runners and cycling clubs to scouting and church groups can participate to help raise awareness and the early detection of oral cancers.
+We welcome partners who share our values and desires and wish to make a difference in the world around them through active participation in charitable events with The Oral Cancer Foundation.

 Volunteerism—whether through online forum participation, through educating the public, or through fund-raising efforts—can be an emotional healing agent, distracting oral cancer survivors, patients and caregivers away from lurking depression, giving them a cause to focus on.
 Volunteerism is also a bridge-maker, drawing diverse community members together, spreading awareness, and opening minds and hearts.

 Volunteering definitely has been a benefit for me,” says survivor Barbara Boland of Philadelphia, Penn.
 “I have this other focus.
 I can say ‘Now I have a goal: I’m going to work on improving the five-year survival rate, help people to be diagnosed earlier.’
 It helps me avoid the whole ‘Why me’ side, the depressive side.

 Boland recently rallied her family members, co-workers, colleagues and friends to raise $15,000 to give toward a walk-a-thon staged in support of the Oral Cancer Foundation.
 The Walk for Awareness, produced by another survivor, cheer coach Minnie Ashworth of Chesapeake, VA, was held there in mid-April of this year.
-Ashworth, long steeped in the spirit of volunteerism, took on the challenge of producing the walk/run/screening event not only to raise money, but to raise awareness about a disease that, despite its staggering toll, flies low under the public’s health-knowledge radar.
+Long steeped in the spirit of volunteerism, Ashworth took on the challenge of producing the walk/run/screening event not only to raise money but to raise awareness about a disease that, despite its staggering toll, flies low under the public’s health-knowledge radar.
 The task was daunting: Ashworth had never produced a fund-raising event.
 But with help from her family, fellow survivors, and her doctors, Ashworth managed to stage not only the fund-raising walk, but an oral-cancer screening event as well.